Pattern Hopf algebras: Introduction

 \begin{thm}[Commutative combinatorial presheaves are free] The pattern Hopf algebra of an associative combinatorial presheaf with a commutative product $\ast $ is free.
 The free generators are the pattern functions indexed by the irreducible objects with respect to $\ast $. \end{thm}

 The proof of this result is presented in \cref{sec:comutfree}.
-The main ingredient for this result is \cref{cor:factsthm}, a surprising structure result on associative presheaves.
-If one wishes to describe the associative structure of $\mathcal G (h) $ under the product $\cdot $, it can be done as it is for groups: by prescribing a set of generators, whose role is played by the \textit{irreducible coinvariants}, and a collection of relations that these satisfy. \Cref{cor:factsthm} says that on the case of associative presheaves, the collection of relations is very restricted, allowing only for relations that use the same factors but with different orders.
+The main ingredient for this result is \cref{cor:factsthm}, a surprising structure result on associative presheaves, which shows that the structure of an associative presheaf can be described much in the same way as we can describe a group: by providing a set of generators and a set of relations that these generators must satisfy.

-We remark that the algebraic structure of the pattern Hopf algebra $\mathcal A (h)$ is defined independently from its associative product.
-It follows that the pattern Hopf algebra of a combinatorial presheaf is free whenever we \textit{can} endow $h$ with a commutative associative product, regardless of whether that is the associative presheaf at hand.
-In other words, given $(h, \ast_1, 1)$ and $(h, \ast_2, 1)$ connected associative presheaf structures on the same presheaf $h$, such that $\ast_2$ is commutative, then $\mathcal A (h) = \mathcal A (h, \ast_1, 1)$ is a free Hopf algebra.
-An example of this is presented on the presheaf of marked graphs, in \cref{sec:mgraphpatalg} below.
-Notwithstanding, all freeness proofs on pattern Hopf algebras uses both the pattern structure and the associative structure.
-In fact, the role played by the associative structure is streamlined and inflexible, as described in \cref{sec:strat}, whereas the role of the pattern structure is somewhat harder to deal with.

-\begin{smpl}[Presheaf on graphs] There are many notions of patterns on graphs: minors, subgraphs and induced subgraphs are among some of those.
-The one that forms a presheaf is the one of induced subgraphs.

-This forms a combinatorial presheaf $\mathtt{Gr}$ that can be endowed with the associative product of disjoint union of graphs $\uplus$.
-This is in fact a commutative product, so $\mathcal A ( \mathtt{Gr} )$ is a free algebra, and the pattern functions of connected graphs are the free generators, that is: